 Indian Chinese Cuisine :

-Over the years, the Indo-Chinese Cuisines has come across more of a takeaway style food which one like to binge on Friday night.
+Over the years, the Indo-Chinese Cuisines have come across more of a takeaway style food which one like to binge on Friday night.

 What is the difference between chilli garlic noodles and chowmein?